125 Common Interview Questions and Answers (With Tips)February 24, 2020

 As you prepare for your interview, you may be considering which questions the employer is going to ask you.
 While there’s no way to know for sure what topics will be covered, there are several popular interview questions you can expect to be asked.

 Every interviewer is different and their questions may vary.
 By preparing answers for these common interview questions, you can develop compelling talking points to make a great impression during your next job interview.

-Common interview questions (with example answers)
+Common interview questions and answers

 1. Tell me about yourself.

+Example: “Currently, I serve as the assistant to three of the company’s five executive team members, including the CEO.
 From my 12 years of experience as an executive assistant, I’ve developed the ability to anticipate roadblocks and create effective alternative plans.
 My greatest value to any executive is my ability to work independently, freeing up their time to focus on the needs of the business.

 It’s clear that you’re looking for someone who understands the nuances of managing a CEO’s busy day and can proactively tackle issues.
-As someone with a sharp eye for detail and a drive to organize, I thrive on making sure every day has a clear plan and every plan is clearly communicated.”
+As someone with an eye for detail and a drive to organize, I thrive on making sure every day has a clear plan and every plan is clearly communicated.”

 For more on answering this question, visit Interview Question: “Tell Me About Yourself.”

 Tip: When an interviewer asks you to talk about yourself, they’re looking for information about how your qualities and characteristics align with the skills they believe are required to succeed in the role.
 If possible, include quantifiable results to demonstrate how you use your best attributes to drive success.